 Your body has just been through major surgery, possibly after a good few hours of labour to boot.
 Its about as done in as it has ever been.

 Therefore DO NOT lift anything that is heavier than your baby, but do make sure you walk around a little in the first few days, as that is the best way to allow your incision to knit together and heal.
 Take a short walk around the house, then when you can, put your baby in the AmaWrap and take a short walk around the block.
 The sling will not hurt as it is tied well above your stitches.
 It will do you and baby good to get some air.
 When I used to be forced to do these walks I hated every second of it, but I couldn’t deny the benefits.
-I found that when moving around, my clothes would aggravate the incision, so I used to bind my stomach.
+I found that when moving around, my clothes would aggravate the incision, so I used to bind my stomach with a strip of old (clean) bedsheet.
 It also stopped me feeling like my insides were going to fall out every time I stood up!
-I used a plain cotton piece of sheet, but if you know of any actual bands that you can recommend, let me know!

 But make sure you rest.

 Carve out your own spot in the living room and make sure you have your water, snacks, phone, book, remote control, and all your breastfeeding stuff within reach.
 So all you need to be concerned about is keeping yourself fed and watered, and tending to your babys needs, be it snuggles or breastfeeding.
-If you are able to cosleep then it will be easier to breastfeed at night – rather than having to lift yourself out of bed then lift baby out of the crib, you can simply roll over and latch baby on.
-The additional skin to skin contact will also help the bonding that may have been hurt with the caesarian section.
+If you are able to co-sleep (there are many great co-sleeper cots on the market) then it will be easier to breastfeed at night – rather than having to lift yourself out of bed then lift baby out of the crib, you can simply roll over and latch baby on.
+The additional skin to skin contact will also help the bonding if you feel that was affected by the birth.

 Tips for the pain – When you want to move, remember to use only your arms and soften your abdomen so not to engage your stomach muscles.
 And especially relevant, when you want to sneeze or cough, hold a pillow against your stomach.
 It will help the pain significantly.